-- The Harvard Bridge Program is an adult education program open to all Harvard University staff and faculty.
-The program conducts classes in English, computers, high school diploma completion, citizenship, and much more.
+- Harvard Bridge provides adult education classes in English, writing, computers, high school diploma completion, citizenship, and much more.

 - Harvard’s Tuition Assistance and Tuition Reimbursement Plans (TAP/TRP) offers eligible employees the opportunity to enroll in Harvard and non-Harvard courses at substantially reduced rates.
 Some Harvard certificate and licensing programs are eligible.

 Your Harvard ID is your ticket to culture, both at Harvard and in the Cambridge/Boston area.
 Your ID gives you access to: